iamwhil/job_board/README.md

 2. `bundle exec rake db:migrate:reset db:seed`

 ### Requirements
-Fork this repo and make whatever updates necessary to achieve the following tasks:
+Clone this repo and make whatever updates necessary to achieve the following tasks:

 - Shucks, my seed task doesn't work all the way.
 Check out the seeds file to find out what it needs.
 - Add pagination to jobs#idx, admin/jobs#idx, and users#idx